 General Policy Statement:

-A wire transfer is a method of transferring money from one entity to another. [[CUname]] (Credit Union) will comply with all applicable Federal and State regulations and laws governing wire transfers, including Regulation E, Federal Reserve Board Regulation J, Subpart B (Funds Transfers Through Fedwire) and the Uniform Commercial Code.
+A wire transfer is a method of transferring money electronically between the financial institutions of the sender and the recipient. [[CUname]] (Credit Union) will comply with all applicable Federal and State regulations and laws governing wire transfers, including Subpart B of Regulation E, Federal Reserve Board Regulation J, Subpart B (Funds Transfers Through Fedwire) and Article 4A of the Uniform Commercial Code.

 WIRE TRANSFER AGREEMENTS.